AlynxZhou/atom-code-music/README.md

 2. In digit-sheets only `#` is acceptable, no `b`, and never let a `#` control many digits, in other words, `(#1#2#5)` is okay but `#(125)` causes an error.

 3. Do not use cross-line brackets, you'd better to close and reopen a pair of brackets at line end/beginning to prevent strange error.
-(Here line is soft warp in Atom, not hard warp in file.)
+(Here line is soft warp in Atom, not hard warp in file.)(**MAYBE FIXED BY NEW CONVENTER IN V2.3.5.**)

 **Usage:**